 Animation & Gaming

-We’ve already looked at the acting skills needed for a successful mocap performance, so let’s dive deeper into the technical side of things, and better understand every piece of mocap tech needed to make a performance work.
+We’ve already looked at the acting skills needed for a successful mocap performance, now let’s dive into the technical side of things to better understand each piece of tech that makes a performance work.

-What many people refer to as a “motion capture suit”, is really just a lycra outfit to hold the markers tight to the actor’s skin while they can move around without being inhibited.
+The motion capture suit is really just a lycra outfit to hold the markers onto the actor’s skin so they can move naturally without feeling inhibited.
 But the markers attached to these suits are the real star of the show.

 These retro-reflective 3D tracking dots are small spheres positioned strategically on the performer to record their real-life movements.
-Picture the markers as computerised puppet strings – pulling the skeleton of the character through frames that then creates animated motion.
+Imagine the markers as computerized puppet strings – pulling the skeleton of the character through frames that create animated motion.

-The retro-reflective markers are then tracked by motion capture cameras.
-The more cameras used to do the tracking, the more complete, detailed and accurate the outcome will be.
+The retro-reflective markers are tracked by specialized motion capture cameras.
+The more cameras you use, the more complete and accurate the outcome will be.

-If you’re picturing a classic SLR camera that someone would use on a photoshoot, think again.
-Motion Analysis’s cameras, such as the Kestrel, are used to produce marker coordinate data rather than an image.
+Cameras such as the Kestrel produce marker coordinate data rather than an image.
 They detect only infrared or near-infrared light and are able to pass information at a much higher frame rate than a typical television camera could.

 The Kestrel 4200 is one of the best pieces of hardware out there when it comes to mocap tech, and is an excellent investment for large and complex mocap systems.
 But if you’re working on a limited budget then the Kestrel 300 will still deliver a high quality motion capture.